spattisson/zaproxy/FAQmobile.md

   * [Setting up ZAP for Android](http://security.force.com/security/tools/webapp/zapandroidsetup)
   * [Setting up ZAP for iPhone/iPad](http://security.force.com/security/tools/webapp/zapiphonesetup)

+**Note**:
+> On iOS 10.3 and onwards, you also need to enable full trust for the root certificate:

+> Go to Settings > General > About > Certificate Trust Settings.
+> Under “Enable full trust for root certificates”, turn on trust for the certificate.

 And these articles:

 * [Intercepting Android traffic using OWASP ZAP](https://thezero.org/blog/2016/01/25/android_proxy_zap/) - TheZero blog